zackmdavis/Less_Wrong_Drafts/and_all_the_shoggoths_merely_players.md

 **Doomimir**: Cute results.
 Excellent work—by Earth standards.
 What's your point?

 **Simplicia**: It's evidence about the feasibility of learning desired behavior from training data.
 You seem to think that it's hopelessly naïve to imagine that training on "nice" data could result in generalizably nice behavior—that the only reason someone might think that was a viable path was is if they were engaging in [magical reasoning about surface similarities](https://www.lesswrong.com/posts/6ByPxcGDhmx74gPSm/surface-analogies-and-deep-causes).
-I think it's germane to point out that at least for this toy problem, we have a pretty concrete, non-magical story about how stochastic gradient descent on a training set discovers an algorithm that reproduces the training data and also generalizes correctly to the test set.
+I think it's germane to point out that at least for this toy problem, we have a pretty concrete, non-magical story about how gradient descent on a training set discovers an algorithm that reproduces the training data and also generalizes correctly to the test set.

 For non-toy problems, we don't have such good interpretability results to give us confidence that our optimizer found a correct algorithm.
 But empirically, deep learning _can_ hit very precise behavioral targets: the vast hypermajority of programs don't speak fluent English or generate beautiful photorealistic images, and yet GPT-4 and Midjourney exist.